mmorga/dip-toe-into-ruby/README.md

 ### Git

-You should also have [git](http://www.git-scm.com/) installed and you should have an account on either [Github](https://github.com/) or [Rackspace's Internal Github](https://github.rackspace.com/) since we’ll be playing like real developers.
+You should also have [git](http://www.git-scm.com/) installed and you should have an account on [Github](https://github.com/) since we’ll be playing like real developers.

 ## About this Repository